mattm/retentioneer/README.md

 `AnalyzeRetention("data/test-data.csv", cohort.units = "years")`

+By default, a user counts as retained if they were active _on or after_ a specific date (the `method` argument is set to `on-or-after` by default).
+If you'd prefer users only count as retained if they were active _on_ a specific date, set `method = "on"`:

+`AnalyzeRetention("data/test-data.csv", cohort.units = "months", method = "on")`

 If you'd prefer to see the average retention rate across all of the cohorts, you can pass an `avg.only` argument set to `TRUE`.

 `AnalyzeRetention("data/test-data.csv", avg.only = TRUE)`